Delegation Policy Concerning Part-Time Faculty

 MELC will consider sponsoring and co-sponsoring events where MELC faculty play a meaningful role in shaping the program.

 MELC will only enter sponsorship or co-sponsorship agreements with individuals or entities that are committed to upholding the fundamental principles of MELC and the University of Washington.
-Sponsorship does ot guarantee UUF (Use of University Facilities) Committee approval.
+Sponsorship does not guarantee UUF (Use of University Facilities) Committee approval.

 If you have any questions, comments, or suggestions, please email melcuw@uw.edu.